dynamsoft-docs/barcode-reader-docs-js/programming/javascript/index.md

 ### ID Scanning

 All driver’s licenses issued in the USA and Canada by the American Association of Motor Vehicle Administrators (AAMVA) have a PDF417 Barcode on the back of card.
-The information encoded in the Barcode follow the DL/ID Card Design Standard (CDS) and can be easily parsed to meaningful form fields.
+The information encoded in the Barcode follows the DL/ID Card Design Standard (CDS) and can be easily parsed to meaningful form fields.

 Other ID cards that come with barcodes include the Permanent Account Number (PAN) Card in India, Driver’s license in South Africa, etc.